netvc/testing/draft-daede-netvc-testing.md

       -
         ins: F. Bossen
         name: Frank Bossen
+    date: 2013
+    seriesinfo:
+      JCTVC: L1100

 --- abstract

-This document describes a standard procedure for objective and subjective tests to determine the quality versus bitrate tradeoff for a digital video codec.
+This document describes guidelines and procedures for evaluating an internet video codec specified at the IETF.
+This covers subjective and objective tests, test conditions, and materials used for the test.

 --- middle

 # Introduction

-*todo*
+When developing an internet video codec, changes and additions to the codec need to be decided based on their performance tradeoffs.
+In addition, measurements are needed to determine when the codec has met its performance goals.
+This document specifies how the tests are to be carried about to ensure valid comparisons and good decisions.

 # Subjective Metrics